MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0802-Refreshing Windows with Autopilot Reset and Self Deploying Mode.md

 5. At the message prompt, select **Yes**.

-6. Switch to **SEA-SVR2** and maximize the SEA-WS4 window.
+6. Switch to **SEA-W10-CL3**.

-   _Note: SEA-WS4 should still be running from the previous lab._
+   > Note: SEA-W10-CL3 should still be running from the previous lab.

-7. Restart **SEA-WS4**.
+7. Restart **SEA-W10-CL3**.

-   _Note: This process can take 30 minutes and will reboot several times during the process.
+   > Note: This process can take 30 minutes and will reboot several times during the process.
 Your instructor may continue with the next module while this task completes.
-Be sure to come back to complete Task 3 during your next lab session._
+Be sure to come back to complete Task 3 during your next lab session.

 ### Task 3: Verify Autopilot deployment